 Acer went with a dark-themed keyboard to match the overall color scheme, with softly coated and slightly concave key-caps, and all these combined add to the overall pleasant typing experience.
 Most keys have white margins and some (WASD and arrows) get clear margins, both allowing for the illumination to shine through.

-The lightning is where this keyboard falls a bit short though, as it only uses 3-zone illumination and not per-key control as with most other devices in this class.
+The lighting is where this keyboard falls a bit short though, as it only uses 3-zone illumination and not per-key control as with most other devices in this class.
 There’s also no Caps Lock marker and no way to activate the illumination with a swipe over the clickpad, you actually have to press a key to do it, something that I consider annoying when using the laptop in the dark.
 The LEDs beneath each key are otherwise bright enough and their light doesn’t creep out from between the keys.

 For mouse, Acer went with a fairly standard glass clickpad, a mid-sized Synaptics surface with Precision drivers.
 It’s true this might be a little small for a 2019 laptop, but don’t forget that the Triton 500 is fairly small as well, and Acer used the extra space at the top of the keyboard for the air-intake.
 Overall I prefer the ergonomics of this approach over the alternative design that puts the keyboard at the bottom, like on the previous Acer Triton 700 or the Asus Zephyrus S lines, as it makes the computer more practical with daily use.